- Client: Glasgow City Council, Transport Scotland & South Lanarkshire Council & Renfrewshire Council

 To enhance biodiversity and habitats, extensive landscaping included planting more than 200,000 plants and 80,000 trees.

-Civil engineering company expertise
+Civil engineering expertise

 To avoid building support piers close to railway tracks, we redesigned the section of the Port Eglinton Viaduct passing over the West Coast Main Line.